 2. Internal linking was not optimized

 The first analysis also highlighted the lack of internal linking, resulting in extreme page depth and a lack of accessibility to crawlers.
-With only a few internal links per page (more than 1.3 million compliant pages had only a single internal link) content accessibility to crawlers became an obvious concern.
+With only a few internal links per page (more than 1.3 million indexable pages had only a single internal link) content accessibility to crawlers became an obvious concern.

-By isolating the various sections of the website into its major segments, we were able to see that the vast majority of non-compliant pages were coming from a single type of page, allowing us to focus our efforts on the main culprit.
+By isolating the various sections of the website into its major segments, we were able to see that the vast majority of non-indexable pages were coming from a single type of page, allowing us to focus our efforts on the main culprit.

 Because Google was wasting time on pages this classified website didn’t want in the index, they needed to update their robots.txt file.
 If you’re not familiar, the robots.txt file provides crawl instructions to search engine bots.
 With a few simple additions, this website was able to tell Googlebot to ignore non-critical, unimportant web pages.